Overcoming Trials

 1. You can trust God in the valley because some lessons must be learned in the darkness.

-God transforms us in the dark places where it’s hard to see him.
+God transforms us in the dark places.
+Our hearts are shaped when it’s hard to see him.

 We are refined in the dark.